-When we imagine hospitals, lots of unhappy faces suffering from various diseases come to our mind.
-Attention needs to be paid when designing and selecting colors for hospitals and health clinics, because colors impact a person’s psychology in a significant manner and these can really bring cheer to the space.
-Here is a brief guide to color selection, what they symbolize, where they can be used and which particular color should be avoided in a particular area.
+When we imagine hospitals, lots of unhappy faces suffering from various diseases come to our minds.
+Attention needs to be paid when designing and selecting colors for hospitals and health clinics because colors impact a person’s psychology in a significant manner and these can really bring cheer to the space.
+Here is a brief guide to color selection, what they symbolize, where they can be used, and which particular color should be avoided in a particular area.

 Orange is welcoming, so it is preferable in the reception area.
-This color (like red) increases appetite, hence appropriate for hospital canteens and cafeteria as well.
-However it can stimulate mental activity, that is why it is not recommended in psychiatric wards.
+This color (like red) increases appetite, hence appropriate for hospital canteens and cafeterias as well.
+However, it can stimulate mental activity, which is why it is not recommended in psychiatric wards.

-White stands for cleanliness, freshness and simplicity and commonly used in hospitals and clinics.
+White stands for cleanliness, freshness, and simplicity and is commonly used in hospitals and clinics.
 This color is suitable for clinics or OPDs of dermatologists and preferable for patient rooms.
 White can be used with two-three accent colors as too much white can make a space boring.

 All in all, hospitals and health clinics should not always be white, some splashes of colours are definitely required to make it a bit cheerful.